tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 sent me a Google Calendar invitation for it.
 They've been doing this for about 19 months and have only missed two weeks!

+I met most of the people there.
+I asked a lot of questions and learned a lot about how open data portals get implemented and managed.

 ## Why
 People wonder why I did all this stuff with Socrata data, and I don't necessarily know.
 I think most things do better when knowledge is shared,